 That said, there are ways to keep your sprint planning shorter and sweeter.
 Companies need to keep their backlog refined and ask leadership to come into the meeting with a well-defined plan.

-This allows leadership to set priorities so meetings get down to 30 minutes ao they solely focus on flagging anything that won’t be completed/hasn’t been completed in the current sprint.
+This allows leadership to set priorities, reducing meetings to 30 minutes, so they can solely focus on feature flagging anything that won’t be completed/hasn’t been completed in the current sprint.
 Afterward, the team can review the proposed priorities from the (clean, refined) backlog and get team consensus.

 As with any meeting, the shorter the better.
 Research suggests that the average attention span is just 10 to 18 minutes (which is why TED Talks are 18 minutes or less).
 While we doubt that you’ll get your planning sessions down quite that low, do look for ways to trim the fat.